incountry/sdk-nodejs/README.md

 ---
 **NOTE**

-File Storage is currently available for dedicated instances only.
+Attachments are currently available for dedicated instances only.
 Please check your subscription plan for details.
 This may require specifying your dedicated instance endpoint when configuring Storage instance.

 ---